1958 NFL Championship Game: 50th anniversary

 Writer Mark Bowden, at the urging of his editor Morgan Entrekin, set out to write a book about the game in 2006, looking ahead to the 50th anniversary.
 Bowden credited Sports Illustrated writer Tex Maule with the "best game ever" phrase which he chose for his book title.
 Eagles' coach Andy Reid helped him analyze the film footage he was able to secure.
 Bowden said that while many who played in the game whom he interviewed (particularly Giants) maybe quibbled with the "best" characterization, they, "to a man, remark[ed] on how radically the popularity of the game jumped after that season."
 Bowden dedicated his book to David Halberstam.
 Halberstam's book The Fifties provided source information and context for The Best Game Ever, and Halberstam's sports books also were inspiring to Bowden.
 When asked about any insight writing the book had given him, Bowden remarked in part, "I wonder, if you got a group of New York Giants from 2006 or ’07 together 50 years from now, whether you would get the same sort of hilarity and knee-slapping comradeship that you find still exists among these [surviving 1958-game-veteran] players."

 ESPN presented this game to a national audience on December 13, 2008.
 This presentation is a two-hour documentary which includes restored footage with colorization as well as a living room approach which included players past and present and fans.
 This was put together by ESPN Films and NFL Films.
 Expert Jeffrey Muttart was asked to reconstruct the controversial call on the field, and after research and utilization of today's technology, he denied the Giants' first down (therefore, the call made by the officials was correct).

+In popular culture

+The game plays a role in a 1991 episode of The Adventures of Pete & Pete titled "Space, Geeks and Johnny Unitas."
+A new kid in school gets Big Pete and Ellen fascinated by the possible universal significance of Johnny Unitas and the 1958 game.
+At one point, Big Pete questions a confused Art Donovan (himself) about Unitas' accomplishments in that game.